-This report including our opinion has been prepared solely for the Council of Lloyd's in accordance with our engagement letter dated 5 September 2023 to assist the Council of Lloyd's to comply with its obligations under External Audit rule 2.1 of the Solvency II firms Sector of the PRA Rulebook and for no other purpose.
-We do not, in providing this report, accept or assume responsibility for any other purpose or to any other party save where expressly agreed by our prior consent in writing.
+This report including our conclusions, has been prepared solely for the Council of Lloyd's in accordance with our engagement letter dated 2 September 2024 to assist the Council of Lloyd's to comply with its obligations under External Audit rule 2.1 of the Solvency II firms Sector of the PRA Rulebook and for no other purpose.

+We do not, in giving our opinion, accept or assume responsibility to anyone other than the Council of Lloyd's for our work or this report, except where terms are expressly agreed between us in writing.